doctorfree/Obsidian-Doctorfree/README.md

 ## Recommended Obsidian Community plugins

+This Obsidian theme has been configured for use with the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) community plugin.
+The theme CSS includes comments that enable easy customization of colors, fonts, and additional typography.
+This is an optional feature and can be enabled by installing the Style Settings plugin.

+Obsidian community plugins we have found useful and can recommend include the following:

 - [Style Settings](https://github.com/mgmeyers/obsidian-style-settings): Enables theme customization
 - [Contextual Typography](https://github.com/mgmeyers/obsidian-contextual-typography): Enables enhanced preview typography
 - [Hider](https://github.com/kepano/obsidian-hider): Hides various elements of the UI